mariadb-corporation/mariadb-columnstore-docker/README.md

 *   Clone this project to your local system
 *   Copy .env_example to .env
-*   Edit .env with your customer settings
+*   Edit .env with your custom settings
 *   ```$ docker compose up -d```
 *   ```$ docker exec -it mcs1 provision mcs1 mcs2 mcs3```